Shona MacIver BSc; PGCE; Adv. Dip.; MA; Registered Member BACP

 BSc (Zoology) - University of Aberdeen

-My interest in counselling began over eleven years ago; whilst working as an NHS Health Promotion Specialist, with a remit for young people and sexual health, I attended a training course on Motivational Interviewing.
+My interest in counselling began over fifteen years ago; whilst working as an NHS Health Promotion Specialist, with a remit for young people and sexual health, I attended a training course on Motivational Interviewing.
 Subsequently I have worked with young people with social/behavioural issues, which included a high level of mentoring which I realised was closely related to counselling.
-At this point I started my formal training, ultimately achieving an MA (with Merit) in Counselling from a top British University.
+At this point I started my formal training, ultimately achieving an MA (with Merit) in Counselling from Nottingham University.

-During and after my training I have covered issues as diverse as the legacies of childhood incest, rape, post traumatic stress disorder, relationship/family problems, money/employment concerns and suicide threats/attempts.
+During and after my training I have covered issues as diverse as the legacies of childhood incest, rape, post traumatic stress disorder, relationship/family problems, money/employment concerns, bereavement and suicide threats/attempts.
 When appropriate I have successfully, ethically, dealt with NHS GPs and mental health specialists in relation to client issues.